Plan B expected to become law as Starmer says he will support new Covid measures

 “We talked about learning to live with it, we promised people they will get these boosters in their arms and the world will come back to normal, kids will be able to go to school properly without masks on, we promised them the economy would be free, we’d be free to get things going, and that’s exactly what we need to do.”

-According to the Sun, Mr Baker told MPs in the Covid Recovery Group (CRG) – a group of anti-lockdown Tories – WhatsApp chat that ministerial resignations are “likely” during the restrictions row.
+Mr Wragg wrote on Twitter on Thursday: “Ah, the haranguing you gave me in the tearoom the other day, it all makes sense now, you were rehearsing your lines for Cabinet Nadine Dorries.
+Well done.”

-Mr Baker said he does not comment on leaks, when approached by the PA news agency.
+The Tory MP told Times Radio: “That was a surprise encounter at breakfast time where I was minding my own business.
+And the Secretary of State for Culture wanted to know what I might do in a hypothetical situation where there was no ICU beds available, because they were all filled with unvaccinated people.
+And I explained my opposition to Covid vaccine passports, but the unwanted conversation persisted.”

-Asked about the prospect of a Tory rebellion, Communities Secretary Michael Gove said he is “confident” MPs will examine the proposals “seriously, soberly and thoughtfully” in light of the speed at which Omicron has been spreading across the UK.
+Asked about the prospect of a Tory rebellion, Communities Secretary Michael Gove said he was confident MPs would examine the proposals “seriously, soberly and thoughtfully” in light of the speed at which Omicron has been spreading across the UK.

 Register for free to continue reading